Samyuktha-Rama/Blood-Group-Dectection-Using-Fingerprint/README.md

-Fingerprint-Based Blood Group Detection System
+Blood Group Detection Using Fingerprint

 A deep learning–based Flask web application that predicts a person’s blood group from their fingerprint image.